sunng87/pgwire/README.md

 ## License

-This library is released under MIT license.
+This library is released under MIT/Apache dual license.